WheresMyBus/api/README.md

 Testing
 -------
-To run the test suite, execute the command `rails test`
+To run the test suite, execute the command `rake`